Ryuto Koike

 Masanari Ohi†, Masahiro Kaneko, Ryuto Koike, Mengsay Loem, Naoaki Okazaki

-TL;DR - We present a self-preference bias in LLM-as-a-judge i.e., LLMs overrate texts with higher likelihoods while underrating those with lower likelihoods.
-We also propose a simple but effective mitigation method via in-context learning.
+TL;DR - We identify a self-preference bias in LLM-as-a-judge i.e., LLMs overrate texts with higher likelihoods while underrating those with lower likelihoods.
+We further propose a simple yet effective mitigation method via in-context learning, achieving better alignment with human evaluations.

 πŸ† Outstanding Young Researcher’s Paper (18/427 β‰ˆ 4.2%) in ANLP